E-Learning

 Over the last 10 years there has been more Shipping Containers For Sale than ever before.
 With an constant supply of Used Shipping Containers, and new Shipping Containers available in almost every country in the world, Shipping Containers are fast becoming a trendy and highly adaptable frame work for use in home building.

-When deciding between Used Shipping Containers or New Shipping Containers this is a personal choice, and highly dependent upon the way the exterior and interior will be dressed, if the home structure is visible to neighbours and may be considered an eye sore, and if the containers are being painted or left in their original condition to add character.
+When deciding between Used Shipping Containers New Shipping Containers this is a personal choice, and highly dependent upon the way the exterior and interior will be dressed, if the home structure is visible to neighbours and may be considered an eye sore, and if the containers are being painted or left in their original condition to add character.
 The most important consideration when selecting the fit for purpose Shipping Container to form part of a home structure its paramount you ensure the structural integrity of the container(s) being utilised.

 Make sure the Shipping Container being used has minimal to no roof indentations that will allow water to pool.
 Check the under structure is sound, and the timber floor has not been affected by white ants, or delamination.